Borscht: Novel ingredients: beets, tomatoes and potatoes

 The addition of tomatoes may give borscht an orange tinge instead of the purplish red imparted by beetroots.

-The fact that certain 19th century Russian and Polish cookbooks, such as Handbook of the Experienced Russian Housewife (1842) by Yekaterina Avdeyeva and The Lithuanian Cook (1854) by Wincenta Zawadzka, refer to beetroot-based borscht as "Little Russian borscht" (Note: barszcz małorosyjski; борщ малороссийский (borshch malorossiysky).) (where "Little Russian" is a term used at the time for ethnic Ukrainians under imperial Russian rule) suggests that this innovation took place in what is now Ukraine, whose soils and climate are particularly well suited to beet cultivation.
+The fact that certain 19th century Russian and Polish cookbooks, such as Handbook of the Experienced Russian Housewife (1842) by Yekaterina Avdeyeva and The Lithuanian Cook (1854) by Wincenta Zawadzka, refer to beetroot-based borscht as "Little Russian borscht" (Note: barszcz małorosyjski; борщ малороссийский (borshch malorossiysky).) (where "Little Russian" is a term used at the time for ethnic Ukrainians under imperial Russian rule) suggests that this innovation took place in Ukraine, whose soils and climate are particularly well suited to beet cultivation.
 Ukrainian legends, probably of 19th century origin, attribute the invention of beetroot borscht either to Zaporozhian Cossacks, serving in the Polish army, on their way to break the siege of Vienna in 1683, or to Don Cossacks, serving in the Russian army, while laying siege to Azov in 1695.

 Spanish conquistadors brought potatoes and tomatoes from the Americas to Europe in the 16th century, but these vegetables only became commonly grown and consumed in Eastern Europe in the 19th century.
 Eventually, both became staples of peasant diet and essential ingredients of Ukrainian and Russian borscht.
 Potatoes replaced turnips in borscht recipes, and tomatoes—fresh, canned or paste—took over from beet sour as the source of tartness.
 The turnip is rarely found in modern recipes, and even then, together with potatoes.
 In Ukraine, beet sour and tomatoes were both used for some time until the latter ultimately prevailed during the last third of the 19th century.
+Other innovation during the 19th century included the addition of powdered white mushrooms to borshch, which reportedly stemmed from Greek merchants from Nizhyn.